 What makes Motiva implants feel so soft and natural?

-The silicone gel used in these implants is made using advanced manufacturing techniques that create an implant with unique physical properties in that it is cohesive (hence non-liquid, so that it doesn’t leak even when ruptured), yet it is very soft and natural feeling.
+The silicone gel used in these implants is made using modern and sophisticated manufacturing techniques that create an implant with different physical properties in that it is cohesive (hence non-liquid, so that it doesn’t leak even when ruptured), yet it is soft and natural feeling.

 What gives them a natural shape that changes and moves naturally with breast movements?